clalil/Ruby/README.md

 To **play** with your dog type in the following command:
 >dog.play

+**Warning: Your dog might never want to stop playing with you.
+To escape playing catch - press any key!**

 To **feed** your dog a treat type in the following command:
 >dog.feed